 ABOUT BARBARA DILORENZO

-Barbara DiLorenzo is the author/illustrator of RENATO AND THE LION (Viking, June 20, 2017) and QUINCY (Little Bee Books, April 3, 2018).
+Barbara DiLorenzo is the author/illustrator of RENATO AND THE LION (Viking Children’s Books) and QUINCY (Little Bee Books).
 She received her BFA in illustration at the Rhode Island School of Design and studied painting at the Art Students League of New York under Mary Beth McKenzie.
 In 2014 she received the Dorothy Markinko Scholarship Award from the Rutgers University Council on Children’s Literature.
 She is a signature member in the New England Watercolor Society as well as the Society of Illustrators.
-Currently she teaches at the Arts Council of Princeton, and is co-president of the Children’s Book Illustrators Group of New York.
+Currently, she teaches at the Arts Council of Princeton and is co-president of the Children’s Book Illustrators Group of New York.
 Barbara lives in Hopewell, New Jersey with her wonderful family–who constantly inspire new stories.

-Barbara is represented by Rachel Orr of the Prospect Agency.
+Barbara is the Illustrator Coordinator for New Jersey SCBWI and is represented by Rachel Orr of the Prospect Agency.

 Visit her portfolio at www.barbaradilorenzo.com.